APL280 Urban Sociology

 Limits of class size:

-Admission only for 3rd year BYREG students and students of Master Landscape Architecture for Global Sustainability (max 45 students in total)
+3rd year BYREG students are prioritized (max 45 students in total)

 Teaching exam periods: